 Julio Franco, the oldest player in the major leagues, signs a two-year deal with the Mets.
 The 47 year-old is the last active player who was born in the 1950s.

-As a result of a three-team, seven-player deal, Curtis Granderson and Edwin Jackson leave the Tigers to play for the Yankees and Diamondbacks respectively, and New York right-hander Ian Kennedy is dealt to Arizona.
-The Bronx Bombers also send Phil Coke and Austin Jackson to Detroit and the D-Backs deal Max Scherzer and Daniel Schlereth to Detroit.
+As a result of a three-team, seven-player deal, Curtis Granderson and Edwin Jackson leave the Tigers to play for the Yankees and Diamondbacks, respectively, and New York right-hander Ian Kennedy is dealt to Arizona.
+The Bronx Bombers also send Phil Coke and Austin Jackson to Detroit, and the D-Backs deal Max Scherzer and Daniel Schlereth to the Motor City.

 The Angels reach an agreement with Albert Pujols on a 10-year deal for a reported $254 million.
 The three-time NL MVP, who has spent his entire career with Cardinals, has compiled a .328 batting average and hit 445 career home runs during his 11-year tenure in the major leagues.